Theo Todman's Web Page - Notes Pages

 - There ought to be a “quick fix” to the second, but “just concentrate” is easier said than done.
 It is said that blitz play sharpens your tactics, so I started to try this out – using 10-minute games against human opponents – on Chess.com – but have not continued.
 I need to!

-- I’ve purchased three books on general strategy and tactics for the club player – I just need to read them!
+- I’ve purchased several books on general strategy and tactics for the club player – I just need to read them!

 - While I do review my games – see2 my Consolidated Results – I’ve not spent much time on study or training.